Solving Optimal Execution Problems via In-Context Operator Networks

 incurred by a strategy $u \in \mathcal{U}$.
-With a slight abuse of notation in~\eqref{def:ICONsurrogate}, we make explicit the effect of masking, the path dependence of~$Y_t$ on all past trades $(u_s)_{0 \leq s \leq t}$, as well as the dependence on the $M$ fixed examples up to time $t$ provided as context.
+With a slight abuse of notation in~\eqref{def:ICONsurrogate}, we make explicit the path dependence of~$Y_t$ on all past trades $(u_s)_{0 \leq s \leq t}$, as well as the dependence on the $M$ fixed example pairs observed on $[0,T]$ provided as context.